sidchopp/next-list/README.md

 `npm run dev`

 - And you will be shown `url : http://localhost:3000`
-- Copt this url and paste it in browser and you will see your Next App running.
+- Copy this url and paste it in browser and you will see your Next App running.

 ### pages folder